radumarias/rencrypt-python/README.md

 # Usage

 There are two ways in which you can use the lib, the first one is a bit faster, the second offers a bit more flexible way to use it sacrificing a bit of performance.

 1. **With a buffer in memory**: using `seal_in_place()`/`open_in_place()`, is useful when you keep a buffer (or have it from somewhere), set your plaintext/ciphertext in there, and then encrypt/decrypt in-place in that buffer.
 This is the most performant way to use it, because it does't copy any bytes nor allocate new memory.
-**The buffer has to be a `numpy array`**, so that it's easier for you to collect data with slice that reference the underlying data.
+   **The buffer has to be a `numpy array`**, so that it's easier for you to collect data with slices that reference to underlying data.
 This is because the whole buffer needs to be the size of ciphertext (which is plaintext_len + tag_len + nonce_len) but you may pass a slice of the buffer to a BufferedReader to `read_into()` the plaintext.
    If you can directly collect the data to that buffer, like `BufferedReader.read_into()`, **this is the preffered way to go**.
 2. **From some bytes into the buffer**: using `seal_in_place_from()`/`open_in_place_from()`, when you have some arbitrary data that you want to work with.
 It will first copy those bytes to the buffer then do the operation in-place in the buffer.
 This is a bit slower, especially for large data, because it first needs to copy the bytes to the buffer.

 `block_index`, `aad` and `nonce` are optional.

 If `nonce` is not provided, on each encrypt operation (`seal_in_place*()`) it will generate a cryptographically secure random nonce using `ChaCha20`.
 You can also provide your own nonce, there is an example below.

 # Security

 - **The total number of invocations of the encryption functions (`seal_in_place*()`) shall not exceed `2^32`, including all nonce lengths and all instances of `Cipher` with the given key.
 Following this guideline, only `4,294,967,296` messages with random nonces can be encrypted under a given key.
-While this bound is high (for blocks of 256 KB that is 1099.512 TB (terabytes)), it's possible to encounter in practice, and systems which might reach it should consider alternatives to purely random nonces, like a counter or a combination of a random nonce + counter.**
+While this bound is high, it's possible to encounter in practice, and systems which might reach it should consider alternatives to purely random nonces, like a counter or a combination of a random nonce + counter.**
 - **When encrypting more than one block you should provide `block_index` as it's more secure because it ensures the order of the blocks was not changed in ciphertext.**
-- **When you encrypt files it's more secure to generate a random number per file and include that in AAD, in addition to `block_index`, this will prevent ciphertext blocks from being swapped between files also.**
+- **When you encrypt files it's more secure to generate a random number per file and include that in AAD, this will prevent ciphertext blocks from being swapped between files.**
 - **For security reasons it's a good practice to lock the memory with `mlock()` in which you keep sensitive data like passwords or encrryption keys, or any other plaintext sensitive content.
 Also it's important to zeroize the data when not used anymore.**
 - **In the case of [Copy-on-write fork](https://en.wikipedia.org/wiki/Copy-on-write) you need to zeroize the memory before forking the child process.**

 In the examples below you will see how to do it.

 # Encryption providers and algorithms (ciphers)

 You will notice in the examples we create the `Cipher` from something like this `cipher_meta = CipherMeta.Ring(RingAlgorithm.Aes256Gcm)`.
 The first part `CipherMeta.Ring` is the encryption provider.
-The second part is the algorithm for that provider, in this case `Aes256Gcm`.
-Each provier expose specific algorithms.
+The last part is the algorithm for that provider, in this case `Aes256Gcm`.
+Each provier might expose specific algorithms.

 ## Providers